Bruin-Spacecraft-Group/Reach-Sentinel-Lite/README.md

 6. Open a browser and navigate to: http://127.0.0.1:8000/testGraph/

-7. The code is not perfect, but we'll get there!
+7. The above link is the base page.
+For a more fancier view (if you want to compare two graphs at the same time): http://127.0.0.1:8000/testGraph/onegraph/